Menu

 4.3.
 Commercial Readiness of Predictive Analysis for the Automotive Industry

 Companies applying Predictive Analysis to the Automotive Industry are partnering with Universities and Research Labs.
-The common goal is to achieve real-time insights about customer preferences so they can adjust production schedules, minimize inventory and streamline supply chains.
+The common goal is to achieve real-time insights about customer preferences, so they can adjust production schedules, minimize inventory, and streamline supply chains.

-3D Printing Automotive Trends Linknovate
+3D Printing Automotive Trends

 5.1.
 Evolution of 3D Printing for the Automotive Industry